-We’ll thoroughly examine the seven best VCA compressor plugins you can find in 2021 in VST, AU, and AAX formats in today’s post.
+We’ll thoroughly examine the seven best VCA compressor plugins and 2 free plugins you can find in 2023 in VST, AU, and AAX formats.

 Every engineer since the eighties has relied on VCA compression to glue their mixes together.
 It’s not uncommon to hear producers refer to that “glue” sound as the SSL sound, as it’s probably the most famous compressor in the world.
 However, there are other options out there, and we want to show you a few of the best.
 Let’s dig right in!